philberryman/touchBarJest/README.md

 Open Preferences of MTMR (from the MTMR icon on the OS X top menu bar)

-Add the following to the config file: the config file is an array so put it before the closing ]
+Add the following to the config file: the config file is an array so put it before the closing ] You will need to edit the "filePath" to wherever these files are on your machine.

 ```,
     {